 This scholarship is open to all high school seniors who plan to pursue

 college education in nursing, including LPN / LVN, ADN, and BSN programs.

-Scholarship applications will be accepted until midnight on June 30, 2017.
+Scholarship applications will be accepted until June 30, 2017.

 3) Aspiring Animation Professional Scholarship